I'm Told that my Breastfed Baby Needs to be Supplemented.... What Should I Do?

 What if I can't express enough milk for my baby?

 First you’ll want to make sure that you have everything you need to express your milk.
-If using an electric pump, make sure the pump flanges fit correctly and that you are pumping for about 15 minutes after breastfeeding.
-Some moms let down for the pump easily.
+If using an electric pump, make sure the pump flanges fit correctly and that you are pumping for about 15 minutes after breastfeeding or in place of nursing sessions.
+Some parents let down for the pump easily.
 Others find that they prefer a hand pump or hand expression.
 You will want to find what works best for you.

 In those first few days after birth (when milk production has not quite yet surged), it can be a bit challenging to express a measurable amount of milk.
 In this case, sometimes baby might need to be supplemented by donor milk or formula.

-Once your mature milk is in (after those first few days), you might want to meet with an IBCLC to put together a breastfeeding/pumping plan to see if you are able to express enough milk for your baby, as well as increase your milk supply, if necessary.
+Once your fuller milk is in (after those first few days), you might want to meet with an IBCLC to put together a nursing/pumping plan to see if you are able to express enough milk for your baby, as well as increase your milk supply, if necessary.
 If you are not yet able to express enough milk for your baby’s supplemental feedings, donor milk or formula would be recommended.

 Do I have to use a bottle when giving my baby supplemental feedings?